 When an automobile has a higher than average amount of personal injury claims, the car makes the list published by the National Highway Loss Data Institute.
-These statistics are considered when an insurance company assigns premiums and insurance rates.
+According to our car accident lawyers, these statistics are considered when an insurance company assigns premiums and insurance rates.
 On the other end, these results are used by car manufacturers to improve the safety of future built automobiles.
 The following list reflects recent data reported by the NHLD.

 The Mitsubishi Mirage was introduced in the year 2014.
 The “minicar” is a very small model and is sold at a bargain price.
 Though the Mitsubishi Mirage tested as “average” in a crash test, it comes in at a huge 113% higher than the average personal injury claim.